Jeansen/cdmn/README.md

 ## Visual styles - refresh rate and sensitivity
 Even further tweaking is possible with options such as the refresh rate and sensitivity.
-The refresh rate is quite simply the time in seconds when all gauges should be updated or how fast the LED should blink.
+The refresh rate is simply the time in seconds when all gauges should be updated or how fast the LED should blink.
 The sensitivity on the other hand defines the threshold when to first indicate any change, at all.

 Here is an example.
 Say we have the following settings excerpt: